gramineproject/gramine/Documentation/cloud-deployment.rst

 .. parsed-literal::

-   git clone --depth 1 \https://github.com/gramineproject/gramine.git |stable-checkout|
+   git clone --depth 1 \https://github.com/gramineproject/gramine.git --branch |stable-checkout|

 To build the HelloWorld application, we need the ``gcc`` compiler and the ``make`` build system::